AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 *  `edit 3 edu/sec 4` Changes the 3rd person's education level to SEC_4.
 *  `edit 4 edu/` Clears the 4th person's education level back to UNKNOWN.

+Command box has this output when you run this command: `edit 1 p/91234567 e/johndoe@example.com`

 ![img_12.png](img_12.png)

 ### Locating persons by name: `find`